tgjohnst/pihole-guide/README.md

 ## A Brief FAQ

-### What is a Pi-hole, and why would anyone want one?
+### What is a PiHole, and why would anyone want one?

 TODO add image here